SangKa/MobX-Docs-CN/docs/best/pitfalls.md

 So MobX observable objects act as records with predefined keys.
 You can use `extendObservable(target, props)` to introduce new observable properties to an object.
 However object iterators like `for .. in` or `Object.keys()` won't react to this automatically.
-If you need a dynamically keyed object, for example to store users by id, create observable _map_s using [`observable.map`](../refguide/map.md).
+If you need a dynamically keyed object, for example to store users by id, create observable _maps_ using [`observable.map`](../refguide/map.md).
 For more info see [what will MobX react to?](react.md).

 ### Use `@observer` on all components that render `@observable`s.